Magazine published twice a year by Save the Redwoods League

 You’ll also read how this year we are taking substantial steps toward achieving goals in our Vision: the protection of two of the three largest unprotected old-growth groves remaining in the giant sequoia and coast redwood ranges.
 The 160-acre Red Hill property is one of the great natural gems of the Sierra Nevada, and the 730-acre Harold Richardson Redwoods Reserve is the largest privately owned old-growth redwood forest in California.
 To protect either one would be extraordinary.
 To secure both in our Centennial year is a terrific conservation achievement.

 Now is a moment of opportunity and optimism.
 We are poised to set in motion the regeneration of vibrant redwood forests of the scale and grandeur that once graced the California coast and the Sierra Nevada, and ensure they are protected forever and restored to grow old again.
 In so doing, we will untether the redwoods’ unique ability to store carbon, provide critical habitat, and restore resilience in California’s landscape.
 We will connect people to these forests through magnificent parks that inspire visitors from near and far with the power and beauty of nature, elevating the redwoods as a central element of our collective experience.

 We invite you to join us at this historic moment.
-Please let us know what you think of Redwoods by taking this short survey.

 President and Chief Executive Officer